Battle of Attu: Reparations and exhumation of soldiers

 The 42 Aleut inhabitants who survived the Japanese invasion were taken to a prison camp near Otaru, Hokkaido.
 Sixteen of them died while they were imprisoned.
 After the war, surviving Attuans were barred from returning to the island since the U.S. military believed it would be too costly to rebuild the island.
 The survivors were then relocated to Atka Island, about 200 miles away.
 The last former Attu captive died in 2023.

-In recent years there have been renewed calls for reparations.
-One individual leading these calls is Helena Pagano, an advocate for Attuan cultural preservation.
-Pagano’s great-grandfather was the last Alaska Native chief of Attu Island in the Bering Sea and he died of starvation as a prisoner of war after Japanese forces invaded.
+In recent years, there have been renewed calls for reparations.
+One individual leading these calls is Helena Pagano, an advocate for the preservation of Attuan culture.
+Pagano’s great-grandfather was the last Alaska Native chief of Attu Island in the Bering Sea, and he died of starvation as a prisoner of war after Japanese forces invaded.
 While Japan offered survivors $4,000 annually for three years in 1951, Pagano’s grandmother rejected the payment, deeming it insufficient for the suffering endured.
-Her call for justice reignited after a 2024 visit to Attu, where Japanese officials, as part of ongoing efforts to recover soldiers’ remains, exhumed two sets of human bones from a former Attu village site which is currently owned by the Aleut Corporation.
+Her call for justice reignited after a 2024 visit to Attu, where Japanese officials, as part of ongoing efforts to recover soldiers’ remains, exhumed two sets of human bones from a former Attu village site, which the Aleut Corporation currently owns.
 Pagano's calls for reparations request not only further financial restitution but also the establishment of a cultural center for Attuans in Alaska, an environmental cleanup of wartime debris on Attu, and greater inclusion of Attuans in memorial efforts.
 Japanese government officials claim they have not received recent requests for additional restitution from Attuan descendants.

 Efforts to recover the remains of Japanese soldiers who died during World War II have intensified as war veterans and their relatives age, with Japan incorporating DNA testing to aid in identification.
 Of the approximately 2.4 million Japanese troops who died outside Japan, the remains of just over half have been recovered.
 On Attu Island, Japan's first recovery mission took place in 1953, yielding the remains of about 320 soldiers, which were repatriated and stored at the Chidorigafuchi National Cemetery.
 Efforts to locate additional remains have faced delays, largely due to U.S. environmental regulations governing excavation activities on the island.
 In 2009, the U.S. required an environmental assessment, further postponing recovery operations for more than a decade.
 During an August 2024 visit, limited excavation under U.S. supervision led to the recovery of two sets of human remains, believed to be Japanese soldiers.
 These remains were sent to Anchorage for preliminary evaluation, with plans to transfer samples to Japan for DNA testing if they are confirmed as likely Japanese.